 Take a quick look around your home — have you made any big purchases or gotten any expensive gifts lately?
 Have you made any improvements to your house or yard?
 Now’s a good time to review your homeowners or renters policy to make sure you have adequate coverage.
 Never done an inventory of your possessions before?
 These apps will make it much easier.

 And if you’ve had any major life events in the last year (like getting married, moving in with your partner, or getting divorced), be sure to let your insurer know.
-You’ll want to add your new spouse or partner to your car, renters, and/or homeowners policy (or remove a former spouse).
+You’ll want to add your new spouse or partner to your car, renters, and/or homeowners insurance policy (or remove a former spouse).

 8. Breathe easier